efigence/redmine_new_user_activation/README.md

 ## Configuration

 * Admin defines email domains (such as 'efigence' for '...@efigence.com' emails) which users should receive extended activation email
-* This extended activation email is also configurable.
-It may contain internal links/instructions etc.
+* This extended activation email is configurable as well, e.g. it may include internal instructions which should be seen only by internal employees and not clients

 ## Sidekiq